charan1910/chat_rag/README.md

 # CHAT_RAG: Retrieval-Augmented Generation Pipeline

-RAGify is a Flask-based Retrieval-Augmented Generation (RAG) pipeline for processing and querying large documents.
+Chat RAG is a Flask-based Retrieval-Augmented Generation (RAG) pipeline for processing and querying large documents.
 It combines the power of document chunking, embedding-based retrieval, and generative AI to deliver contextual answers.

 ---